BackofenLab/AxoWise/docs/journalStructure.md

   * data available upon request
   * no data available at all
   * no source code

+## Annals of the Rheumatic Diseases: IF 20.3
+### Data Availability Statement:
+  * only accession numbers found (2/5 publications) - no source code
+  * available upon request
+  * section not found

+## National Science Review: IF 16.3
+### Data Availability
+  * accession numbers stated in plaintext
+  * code available upon request or not available at all

 **General Observation:** Most publications started adding source code from 2019 onwards